 The Company periodically evaluates the carrying value of the unamortized balances of its long-lived assets, including property, plant and equipment, rental assets and intangible assets, to determine whether impairment of these assets has occurred or whether a revision to the related amortization periods should be made.
 When the carrying value of an asset exceeds the associated undiscounted expected future cash flows, it is considered to be impaired and is written down to fair value.
-Fair value is determined based on an evaluation of the assets associated undiscounted future cash flows or appraised value.
+Fair value is determined based on an evaluation of the assets' associated undiscounted future cash flows or appraised value.
 This evaluation is based on management's projections of the undiscounted future cash flows associated with each class of asset.
 If management's evaluation indicates that the carrying values of these assets are impaired, such impairment is recognized by a reduction of the applicable asset carrying value to its estimated fair value and the impairment is expensed as a part of continuing operations.
-For the year ended December 31, 2018, the Company recorded an impairment loss related to long-lived assets of approximately \$0.7 million, which is included in other income (expense), net, in the consolidated statements of operations.
-For the year ended December 31, 2019, the Company had no impairment loss related to long-lived assets.
+For the year ended December 31, 2020 and 2019, the Company had no impairment loss related to long-lived assets, except for the impairment of the capitalized software development costs for internal use, noted above.